aklump/loft_docs/source/ld--cheatsheet.md

 # Generating Cheatsheets

-Loft Docs makes it easy to generate cheatsheets based on a class's methods.
+Loft Docs makes it easy to generate cheatsheet partials based on a class's methods.
+The partial will receive it's name from the group in the example code below.
+Include the partial as you would any other dynamic partial.
 The output might look something like this:

 | BrowserTestCase |
 |---|